 As the sun goes down, he starts to get vocal and tired.
 His eyes get droopy and he is ready to put the cover on his cage and put him in a dark space to sleep.

-When I finish work or watching TV I'd often walk by his cage and he will wake up and climb down, pull the cover to the side and look at me.
+will wake up and climb down, pull the cover to the side and look at me.
 I usually turn the light on and talk to him for a while, but he is just like a small child who can barely keep his eyes open, but wants to play.
 When I turn of the light I can hear him go back to bed.
 Too cute.

 But it's clear that this cage will only last 6 months or so and George will need a proper outdoor cage, with trees and ponds to play in.